pfackeldey/evermore/docs/evermore_for_CMS.md

 :::{tab-item} evermore <img src="../assets/favicon.png" height="1.5em">

-Combine's feature to automatically treat the sum of per-process uncertainties in a bin as a single Gaussian uncertainty in case the approximate number of simulated events exceeds a certain threshold (e.g. 10) is not supported by evermore.
-It is considered a statistical approximation for the sake of computational efficiency.
-In evermore, it is encouraged to use the full, unaltered Barlow-Beeston method instead.
+Please note that evermore is treating statistical uncertainties through Gaussian rather than Poisson modifiers, comparable to the behavior of [pyhf](https://pyhf.readthedocs.io/en/latest/likelihood.html#mc-statistical-uncertainty-staterror).
+However, unlike pyhf, evermore allows to define a threshold on the number of true, simulated events per bin below which the statistical uncertainty is modelled per process.
+The threshold value is negative by default, meaning that the per-process treatment is always applied.

 ```{code-block} python
 from operator import itemgetter